tanvisaini/DynamicWeb/Week_2/recipe-card/README.md

-Recipe Card for a Dirty Chai Latte with some styling.
+Individual Recipe Card for a Dirty Chai Latte with some CSS styling.
-Styling involves a new fontface as well as flex box implementation and color theory.
+CSS Styling involves a new downloaded fontface as well as flex box implementation and some color theory.